wso2/docs-choreo-dev/en/docs/tutorials/construct-statements.md

      ![Select function](../assets/img/statement-editor/select-function.gif){.cInlineImage-half}

     !!! note
         When a function or a method call requires a particular parameter to work, the Statement Editor selects the appropriate parameter by default and does not allow you to clear it.

 8. Change the **n** and **ns** parameter values to integers.
-To make each parameter value editable, you can double-click on it.
+To make each parameter value editable, you can double-click on the corresponding **`<add_expression>`** on the variable statement.
 Let's change them as follows:

      | **Parameter** | **Value** |
      |---------------|-----------|